cindy-py/inx-employee-performance-prediction/README.md

 - **Hourly Rate & Training Frequency:** No strong impact on performance.
 - **Years of Total Experience:** Slight negative correlation with performance.
-- **Salary Hike Percent:** Unexpectedly, higher hikes were associated with lower performance—suggesting other dynamics may be in play.
+- **Salary Hike Percent:** Unexpectedly, higher hikes were associated with lower performance, suggesting other dynamics may be in play.
 - **Tenure in Same Role/Company:** Longer tenure negatively correlated with performance, possibly due to stagnation.

 ---